HazelDaniels/SOD_PhD/README.md

 Epidemiology/spatial analysis of the first four years of SOD infection for both NA1 and EU1 lineages.
 Emphasis on the first four years allows comparison of NA1 and EU1 lineages as they move through Curry County, OR.

 ## Ch3_Radiata
 Field and growth chamber trials of <i>Pinus radiata</i> as potential SOD host.
-Lesion development in cut bolts will be observed, and symptoms and sporulation will be observed on seedlings.
+Lesion development and reisolation of the pathogen will be analyzed in cut bolts and seedlings, sporulation will be additionally be analyzed from seedlings inoculations.